-Cardiac bypass surgery is available in major cities like Mumbai, Delhi, Bangalore, Chennai, Kolkata and Hyderabad.
-These cities have world class hospitals that attract a huge crowd of international patients who opt for low cost treatment other than home country.
+- Cardiac bypass surgery is available in major cities like Mumbai, Pune, Kochi, Goa, Kerala, Jaipur, Chandigarh, Delhi, Bangalore, Chennai, Kolkata and Hyderabad.
+These cities have world class hospitals that attract a huge crowd of international patients who opt for low cost cardiac bypass surgery in India other than home country.

 Cardiac Bypass Surgery Cost: